 So congratulations to Felipe, and we’re grateful he shared his very inspiring story with us.
 There is often a chance pursue a photography project if you can find the right audience!
 With that in mind, I’ll leave you with Felipe’s advice: “Whoever says it’s too hard or complicated to pursue a dream might have not understood, yet, the potential of some tools available online.
 My story is only one of many examples”.

-“Jovem O Suficiente” is available in Portuguese in Physical version and Digital version.
+“Jovem O Suficiente” used to be available in Portuguese in Physical version and Digital version.